Boolean functions on high-dimensional expanders: Expanding posets (eposets)

 \subsection{Eposet parameters in a simplicial complex}

-Although the definition of (approximately) sequentially differential poset allows a range of parameters $\vec{r}$ and $\vec{\delta}$, these parameters turn out to be determined by the laziness of the upper and lower walks.
+Although the definition of (approximately) sequentially differential poset allows a range of parameters $\vec{r}$ and $\vec{\delta}$, these parameters turn out to be determined by the laziness of the upper walks, assuming that the lower walks are sufficiently non-lazy.
 The lemma below shows that any family of simplicial complexes which are eposets, have parameters $\vec{r}, \vec{\delta}$ approaching $r_j = \frac{1}{j+2}$ and $\delta_j = 1-\frac{1}{j+2}$ as $\gamma$ goes to zero.

 \begin{lemma} Let $X^{(m)}$ be a sequence on $k$-dimensional $(\vec{r}^{(m)}, \vec{\delta}^{(m)}, \gamma^{(m)})$-eposets, where $\lim_{m \to \infty} \gamma^{(m)} = 0$.
 Then for all $j \leq k-1$:

 Furthermore, suppose that the following two conditions hold: \begin{enumerate} \item For all $j \leq k-1$, the laziness of $U_{j-1}D_j$, goes to $0$ as $m$ goes to infinity: